HEDGE-IoT Open Call for SMEs and Innovators

 may be allocated to equipment and consumables.

-The financial support will be granted under a standard contract, ensuring:
+The financial support was granted under a standard contract, ensuring:

 • Compliance with EU funding rules.